 2016 Capt’n Crunch underwent some restructuring and rebranding and changed its name to Capt’n Crunch Recycling Ltd. Capt’n Crunch continues to grow and change and make positive moves forward.
 We are excited for what the future holds.

-Rick Created the name "CAP'N CRUNCH" and the two of them built Rick's first derby car for the Cloverdale Derby.
+Rick Created the name “CAP’N CRUNCH” and the two of them built Rick’s first derby car for the Cloverdale Derby.
 He picked 212 for his derby number (waters boiling point).
 He was instantly hooked.
-He became a crowd favorite and the competitor's target.
+He became a crowd favorite and the competitor’s target.
+The best roulette and poker on our site boku casinos.
+Go to and get big bonuses!

 1974 Rick purchased a 1/2 acre property on the corner of Huntington Rd and Echo Rd, then the auto wrecking was moved to the new location.
 He sold the 1958 Chevy deck truck and purchased a 1969 Chevy 3 ton deck truck with a Hiab.
 Using what he had, he modified the truck with rails above the cab and a wheel lift at the back.
 Now with 4 cars on board things were more efficient.
+Gambling has never been so exciting as with juegos casino gratis.
+Just in a few minutes and in a few clicks and you are already there, in the world of easy money and fun!

 1975 With the auto wrecker growing Rick needed more space to store his parts vehicles.
 He stacked vehicles in the yard and lined them up along the street in front of his house.
 Later in the year he also started using some land on Lefeuvre Rd.
 Rick entered into the P.N.E.
 Derby for the first time and won second place in the grudge match.
+Constant thoughts in your head how to become rich and successful?
+With the new https://free-daily-spins.com/slots/space-wars you will receive an answer!

 1976 Rick purchased a 1960 Kenworth single axle roll-off truck and began bin services.
 The truck was a great addition to the company.
 Vancouver Harbor was the first owner of the Kenworth and ordered it from the Vancouver factory specifically as a roll-off truck.
 They ordered the extremely rare “Kenworth Glider Kit”.
 It came with aluminum frame rails, cab and engine covers enabling it to haul heavier loads.
 Rick won the Championship and third place in points at the P.N.E.
 Derby.